SAP-samples/teched2022-IN280/exercises/ex3/ex36/readme.md

 2. *Select* the **Erroneous CPI Messages Detected(Grouped)** alert for the *Cloud Integration service* `MyCPI_01`

     <br>![](/exercises/ex3/images/IMWorkforceAlertingFailedMessage.png)

+    Highlighted you see some information from SAP Integration Suite, mainly in related integration flow of this erroneous message.
+Also the SAP Fiedglass tenant has sent an error message and with that raised an alert

 2. In the **alert details page** you see all failed messages grouped together for the integration flow *Replicate Purchase Requisition from SAP Fieldglass to SAP S4HANA*.